symful/customloader/README.md

 # Caution

-It is not extendable and production ready yet.
+It is not production ready yet.